ucdavis/sitefarm_seed/docs/creating_subprofile.md

-# Create a Sub-Profile from Sitefarm Seed
+# Create a Sub-Profile of Sitefarm Seed

 This is all made possible by [Patch 1356276](https://www.drupal.org/node/1356276#comment-12017233) which allow profiles to provide a base/parent profile and load them in the correct order.